Cost of Living in Toronto 2026: Rent, Utilities, and Monthly Budgets

 toronto housing rents high downtown costs

 Wondering what housing will cost you in Toronto?
-You’ll find Toronto rent is high and the Toronto housing market is extremely competitive, so you’ll need quick decisions and clear budgets.
-One-bedroom rent in downtown Toronto averages about CAD 2,534/month, while outside-center rent runs near CAD 2,127/month, reflecting tight rent ranges across neighborhoods.
-If you’re buying, downtown one-bedroom buying costs span roughly CAD 459,000–699,999, versus about CAD 349,000–599,999 outside downtown.
-Factor mortgage costs into your buying calculations—rates and down payment size will materially affect monthly obligations.
-Moving costs also matter: average downtown moves use two movers and a truck, with hourly mover rates between CAD 139 and CAD 199, so plan for several hours plus tips.
+Rents stay high and the market moves fast, so you need a clear budget and quick decisions.
+One-bedroom rent in Toronto averages about CAD 2,000 a month, with downtown spots higher and outside-center areas lower.
+If you’re buying, downtown one-bedroom condo prices span roughly CAD 500,000–650,000, while outside downtown you’ll see CAD 450,000–600,000.
+Factor mortgage costs into your buying calculations—rates and down payment size will change your monthly payments a lot.
+Moving costs also matter: average downtown moves use two movers and a truck, with hourly rates between CAD 139 and CAD 199, so plan for several hours plus tips.
 Compared with many cities, Toronto’s housing prices and rents are well above average, so prioritize location, timing, and affordability metrics when choosing whether to rent or buy.
+For the latest numbers, check Numbeo cost of living data.

 Utilities, Internet and Monthly Service Expenses